-Wouldn’t it be great if after publishing content on your WordPress website, the following took place … all from your page URL:
+Wouldn’t it be great if you could simply add content to your site, and the following happened … all from your URL:

-- Site readers could understand what your post was about,
+- Users could quickly tell what your post was about,

-- Every single content item added to your website or blog would have its own unique identifier, making things easier to manage.
+- Every content item created on your site would have its own unique ID, making things easier to manage.

 How To Set Up And Use WordPress Permalinks

-A permalink is the permanent URL to your individual posts, categories and other taxonomies (a way to organize things together) like archives.
+Permalinks are the permanent URLs to an individual post, category, or other taxonomy (a way to group things together) like archives.

-A permalink is the URL that visitors and search engines will use to link to your posts or sections of your site or the links you send in emails pointing to your posts.
+A permalink is the URL that other people use to link to your articles or sections of your site or the links you send in an email pointing to articles on your site.
 Some people also refer to permalinks as “pretty” URLs.

-Permalinks make the URLs to each post on your blog permanent, hence a perma-link.
+Permalinks make the web address pointing to each post on your blog permanent, hence a permalink.

 Permalinks – Why Use Them?

-As you are probably aware, WordPress is one of the best Content Management Systems you can use when it comes to publishing search engines optimized content.
+Hopefully, by now you are probably aware that, WordPress is one of the best Content Management Systems available when it comes to publishing search engines optimized content.

-WordPress is not only great for SEO out of the box, but its SEO aspect can be further improved with excellent SEO plugins.
+WordPress is not only great for SEO out of the box, but there are SEO plugins you can use that will help to fine tuned its SEO aspect considerably.

-If you are looking to optimize the SEO aspect of your site, then you should not ignore the importance of your URLs.
-Search engines like Google place considerable weight on the URL structure of your site.
+If you are looking to optimize the SEO aspect of your website, then you cannot ignore the importance of its site’s URLs.
+Search engines like Google place considerable weight on the structure of URLs when indexing its site pages.

-Permalinks can be used to make the links on your site into “prettier” and more “search engine friendly” URLs.
-Permalinks are also used to improve the aesthetics, usability, and forward-compatibility of your links.
+Permalinks can be used to make the links on your site into memorable and more “search engine friendly” URLs.
+Permalinks can also improve the usability, aesthetics, and forward-compatibility of your links.

-Now … let’s review the reason why you should set up permalinks in WordPress.
+Now … let’s see the reason why it’s best to set up permalinks in WordPress.

-By default, a WordPress installation uses a link-naming structure for your posts that isn’t very search engine friendly and looks like this …
+By default, a WordPress installation uses a non-search engine friendly URL structure for your posts that looks like this …

-WordPress uses the link structure with a string query shown above to locate information inside its database.
-It doesn’t really mean anything to either search engines or visitors, and it doesn’t help your site with on-site SEO.
+WordPress uses the above link structure with a string query to locate data inside its database.
+It doesn’t really mean anything to visitors or search engines, and it doesn’t help your website with on-site search engine optimization.

-Although Google is clearly still indexing the above sites, they are potentially missing out on additional SEO benefits.
+Although these sites are still getting their content indexed on search engines, they are missing out on additional SEO benefits.

-To get the greatest SEO benefit out of using and improve your site’s rankings, you should configure your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.
+To get the greatest SEO benefit from using WordPress and improve your site’s rankings, you will want to make sure to set up your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless characters.

-WordPress lets you create a custom URL structure for your published and archived posts, so your content can easily go from this …
+WordPress lets you create a custom URL structure for your published posts, so your pages can easily go from something that is non-SEO friendly like this …

-In your WordPress admin click on, Settings > Permalinks …
+In your WP main menu, click on Settings > Permalinks …

 If you use the custom permalink structure shown in the example above, your URL would look something like this: